 Seeing should not always be believing

-“All that glitters in not gold” is especially true in the realm of religion.
+“All that glitters is not gold” is especially true in the realm of religion.
 I can never hear that adage without remembering a walk I once took with the Russian Orthodox (OCA) Archbishop of Chicago.
-I was spending the weekend with him as I usually did at that time, and we were just wandering around aimlessly in the pre-spring weather, getting rather far from his small apartment next door to the renowned Holy Trinity Cathedral.
+We were just wandering around aimlessly in the pre-spring weather, getting rather far from his small apartment next door to the renowned Holy Trinity Cathedral.
+I was spending the weekend with him as I usually did at that time.

 This is very much true in the world of religion.
 All that looks godly is not necessarily godly.
 Often the opposite.
 Speaking of the religionists of his day, Saint Paul simply said: “They have a zeal of God, but not according to knowledge” (Romans 10:2).